Is a plant-based diet healthy?

 Coconut Bacon Sandwich

-Instead of processed meat, you get mushrooms, which are one of the few dietary sources of vitamin D and the protein-rich chickpeas are tossed with antioxidant-rich spices.
-And while a standard BLT doesn’t come with A, we’ll put avocado’s healthy fats on anything.
+Instead of processed meat, you get mushrooms, which are one of the few dietary sources of vitamin D. The protein-rich chickpeas are tossed with antioxidant-rich spices.
+And while a standard BLT doesn’t come with a letter A, we’ll put avocado’s healthy fats on anything.
 Get the recipe here.

 Vegetarian Quesadilla with Broccoli Rabe